setl1n/CS102-Stress-CardGame/README.md

 ![Stress Controls](./images/dialog.png)

 To combat button mashing, players are penalised for incorrect moves, with their controls going on cooldown for:
-1 second (on a invalid card throw)
+1 second (on an invalid card throw)
 2 seconds (on an invalid stress call)
 Be quick, but accurate!